 New Zealand cricket has produced very few genuinely great players.
 Indeed, it can be reasonably argued that Sir Richard Hadlee may be the only one.

-Largely because of injuries, Martin Crowe never quite made it into the pantheon, but, as I wrote here in 1996, he was a truly outstanding player.
+Largely because of injuries, Martin Crowe, who died in 2016 at the age of 53, never quite made it into the pantheon, but, as I wrote here in 1996, he was a truly outstanding player.

 In September 1984, a Sunday Times article by Dudley Doust charted the ups and downs of Martin Crowe’s first season with Somerset.
 An aspect of the piece which I found especially interesting was the mention of his thematic letters to his parents, one of which graphically described his feelings of loneliness and vulnerability as he fought against poor form to establish himself as a worthy substitute for the idolised Vivian Richards.